siffogh/scroll-animations-article/README.md

 # scroll-animations-article
-This repo holds the code for the scroll animations article
+This repo holds the code for the scroll animations article.